An appraisal is a thought process that concludes an opinion of value.

-Another of the approaches is the Sales Comparison Approach - which concerns making a comparable analysis to other similar properties within a close vicinity which have recently sold.
+Another of the methods is the Sales Comparison Approach - which involves discovering a comparison to other similar nearby properties which have recently sold.

-Appraisers will produce a report that presents their investigation of the house.
+Appraisers will provide a report that shows their analysis of the home.

 If you are applying for a loan.